matmuher/ma_rasterizer/README.md

 Remove from scene objects that are out of camera

+*Steps of implementation*

+1) Add bounding boxes (for simplicity - spheres) to instances
+2) Check whether sphere is in view field (with checking there realation to view planes):
+    * fully - draw
+    * fully not - dont draw
+    * partially - check 3)
+3) If it is partially - check every triangle.
+   Triangles that are crossed by view field border should be divided into triangles, that completely in or completely out of view field

 ### V. Remove hidden surface

 Remove surfaces that are behind other surfaces in camera view